NYC Bucket List (From a Local!)

 New York is an amazing city for foodies!
 Many of these spots are very popular and touristy, and while I think they’re all worth it, I personally wouldn’t wait in line (or “on line” as most New Yorkers say) for an hour for any of it.
 I recommend going at off times (like a super early lunch or dinner) to avoid crowds.

-- Try a slice of Joe’s Pizza
+- Try a slice of Joe’s Pizza in Greenwich Village

 - Get a rainbow bagel from Liberty Bagels

-- Enjoy banana pudding from Magnolia Bakery
+- Enjoy a delicious banana pudding from Magnolia Bakery

 - Try a noodle dish at Xi’an Famous Foods (my favorite is the liang pi!)

-- Eat a giant cookie from Levain Bakery
+- Eat a giant cookie from Levain Bakery (you can easily share one between two people)

 - Take a food tour to discover unique NYC cuisine